 description: >-

-The otic capsule exhibits unique bone physiology with greatly suppressed remodeling.
+The otic capsule exhibits unique bone physiology with greatly suppressed remodeling,

 cell_types: